 2018-19 2019-20

 £'000 £'000

 22,476 Balance at start of the year 26,055

 0 Additions 4,391

-3,579 Net gains from fair value adjustments 86
+3,579 Net gains from fair value adjustments 822

-0 Assets reclassified to Property Plant & Equipment 147
+0 Assets reclassified to Property Plant & Equipment 1,233

-26,055 Balance at end of the year 30,679
+26,055 Balance at end of the year 32,501

 The Council's Investment Properties consist of commercial properties let at market rents.
 There are no quoted prices for identical properties, and also no significant observable values for similar properties.
-Values have therefore been assessed under Level 3 of the Fair Value hierarchy (see Note 2.9 above), both at the start and end of the financial year.
+Values have therefore been assessed under Level 3 of the Fair Value hierarchy, both at the start and end of the financial year.
 They are measured using the income approach, by means of the discounted cash flow method, where the discounted cash flows from the properties are discounted (using a market-derived discount rate) to establish the present value of the net income stream.
 In all cases the highest and best use for these assets is their current use.